Vermont’s Fair Employment Practices Act (FEPA) makes it an “unlawful employment practice” for an employer to discriminate against a person based on:

 - Association with a member of a legally protected category listed above

 Vermont’s discrimination prohibitions apply to all employers with one or more employees.

-In most instances, the Vermont Fair Employment Practices Act mirrors federal protections under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, and other federal laws.
+In most instances, the Vermont Fair Employment Protection Act mirrors federal protections under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, and other federal laws.
 However, Vermont law is broader than federal law and applies to all employers with one or more employees working in Vermont.
 An employer includes individuals, partnerships, labor organizations, government bodies, associations and organizations, and other businesses and agents doing business in the state.
 Labor unions and employment agencies are also prohibited from discrimination under FEPA.

 What is unlawful discrimination?